 The sponsor has entered into a service agreement with Medica under which Medica performs a variety of administrative services with respect to the medical benefits provided under the plan.
-Medica may, from time to time at its sole discretion, contract with other parties, related or unrelated, to arrange for provision of other administrative services including, but not limited to, arrangement of access to a provider network, claims processing services and complaint resolution assistance.
 The agreement is for administrative services only.
 Medica does not insure the provision of benefits under the plan; Medica is not a health insurer.
-The plan offers Medica Choice Passport.
+The plan offers Essentia Choice Care With Medica.